bailey27/cppcryptfs/README.md

 The gocryptfs [compatability matrix](https://github.com/rfjakob/gocryptfs/wiki/Compatibility) provides more details. cppcryptfs *requires* the DirIV, EMENames and GCMIV128 feature flags.
 It *supports* LongNames and can create filesystems with the flag on and off.

 cppcryptfs supports only the default AES-GCM mode of gocryptfs.  cppcryptfs does not support the new optional AES-SIV mode of gocryptfs.
+Also, unlike gocryptfs, cppcryptfs does not have a reverse mode.